Manchester dialect: Unique Manchester features

 Another notable aspect of the phonology of Manchester English is "velar nasal plus" or the retention of [ɡ] after [ŋ] (where it has been lost in almost all other modern varieties of English), such that the words singer and finger rhyme for Manchester speakers, both having a medial [ŋɡ] cluster.
 Word-final ng clusters likewise often retain the plosive (or are otherwise reduced simply to [n] or sometimes [ŋ]), especially before a pause, where ejective [kʼ] is not an uncommon allophone.

 A further trait of Manchester English, especially among younger residents, is the pronunciation of /s/ before /tɹ, tj, tʃ/ as [ʃ] in words such as street, district, stupid, moisture and mischief.
 This is a phenomenon known as /s/-retraction and is also found in various other varieties of English.

+Traditionally, the Manchester area was known for glottal reinforcement of the consonants /p, t, k/, similar to modern speech in North East England.
+More recent research has found that /t/ most often undergoes full glottal replacement, being realised as a glottal stop [ʔ] rather than as an alveolar plosive with glottal fortification [ʔt], in a process known as t-glottalisation.

-Manchester Voices created heat maps of the Greater Manchester area and highlighted key differences between the accents of Manchester, Salford, Trafford, Stockport and Tameside in comparison to the northern boroughs of Wigan, Bolton, Bury, Rochdale and Oldham.
-Examples of differences include the word "bear" pronounced as "burr" and "bus" pronounced "buz" in the northern boroughs where a Lancashire accent is spoken as opposed to a more Mancunian accent in the southern boroughs.
+In 2021, Manchester Voices published heat maps of the Greater Manchester area highlighting key differences between the accents of Manchester, Salford, Trafford, Stockport and Tameside and the accents of the northern boroughs of Wigan, Bolton, Bury, Rochdale and Oldham.
+Examples of these differences included bear being pronounced as burr and bus being pronounced as buz almost exclusively in the northern boroughs, where a more traditional Lancastrian accent is spoken as opposed to a more local Mancunian one in the southern boroughs.

 Vocabulary

-Here are some of Mancunian's most notable dialectical words, phrases and sayings.
-These are not used by the entire population:
+Below are some of the most notable dialectal words, phrases and sayings in Mancunian English.
+Not all of these are used by the city's entire population: